tweag/cooked-validators/README.md

   - [IMPORTANT: Nix Cache](#nix)
   - [Updating Plutus](#updating-plutus)

-This repository has a collection of the libraries we use for developping and auditing [Plutus](https://github.com/input-output-hk/plutus) contracts.
+This repository contains a collection of the libraries we use for developing and auditing [Plutus](https://github.com/input-output-hk/plutus) contracts.

 ## Projects